syncfusion-content/angular-docs/angular/Overview.md

 ## Setting complex properties dynamically

-Complex properties donot have two-way binding support in Angular.
+Complex properties don't have two-way binding support in Angular.
 To set these complex properties dynamically, use setModel option.
 For example, `editSettings` in Grid is a complex property and you can change this dynamically as done in the following code

 {% highlight ts %}